 - Regularly submitting good reports

-- Emphasis on the good - spamming us with reports of non-rules-breaking behavior have a negative effect if you are trying to be a Sentinel!
+- Emphasis on the good - spamming us with reports of non-rules-breaking behavior have a negative effect if you are trying to be a Cadet!

 - Helpful players